Lisa Shed

 Check out one of Mrs. Lisa's feature articles in Dance Teacher Magazine:

-Director of Programs at Lisa's Dance Connection, LDC Alumni
+Director of Lisa's Dance Connection and XLR8 Dance Company, LDC Alumni

 Rachel Edelbrock trained at Lisa's Dance Connection in Temple, TX from 18 months old to 18 years old.
-Truly called to dance education, she began teaching at Lisa’s Dance Connection in 2014 and has since become a professional dance instructor and choreographer and owner of Motion Composers Dance Intensive.
-Rachel is the Director of Programs at LDC: XLR8 Dance Company, Classical Ballet Conservatory at Lisa's Dance Connection, recreational dance for 18 month olds - adults, and Dancers With Possibilities (special needs).
-She is a member of Texas Association Teachers of Dancing (TATD), International Dance Entrepreneurs Association (IDEA), and National Dance Educators Organization (NDEO).
+Truly called to dance education, she began teaching at Lisa’s Dance Connection in 2014 and has since become a professional dance instructor and choreographer and owner of Allegro Dance Studio Solutions.

 Rachel managed her busy high school schedule as an honor roll student, and a member of the Belton High School Magic Belles, where she was a Social Officer and Choreographer/Captain of the Hip Hop Company.
 She also has a passion for music and vocal performance, giving her extensive knowledge of music theory.
 Rachel shares this love with her students by creating choreography fitting to the musicality and lyrical phrasing in a piece of music, mixing and editing music that suits her dancers well, and incorporating “Rhythm Reading” into her tap curriculum.
 In addition to stressing the importance of musical notation and timing in dance, Rachel advocates for dancers to understand the intentions behind each phrase in choreography, allowing them to connect with the music, the audience, and their fellow dancers on stage.